-How To Choose Timber Cladding for Your New Summerhouse
+How to Assess and Compare Timber Cladding Choices for Your Summerhouse

 You will find there is a great deal of variation in the timber used on summer buildings.
 On the very cheap ones, you are likely to find that the planks of wood for the walls are just sawn timber (i.e., will have a rough finish) and each of these boards will overlap the one above.
 Some boards are cut in a feather edge finish (i.e. If you look on to the end of the plank it will appear triangular) and these overlap each other.
 In my view these are better than the square planks of wood as the feather edge makes for a smoother finish.